Nicolas1203/Nicolas1203.github.io/_pages/about.md

 My scientific interests lie in Deep Learning and Computer Vision.
 More specifically **Online Continual Learning**, **Representation Learning** and **Knowledge Distillation**.
 You can find out all my publications on my [Google Scholar](https://scholar.google.com/citations?user=OyXkV0QAAAAJ&hl=en&scioq=nicolas+michel).
 You can also find me on [Linkedin](https://www.linkedin.com/in/nicolas-michel-4166b7113/) and [GitHub](https://github.com/Nicolas1203).

-**This website is clearly not finished yet!** Please ignore all Einstein-related content :sweat_smile:
+**This website is clearly not finished yet!** Please ignore all Einstein-related content :sweat_smile:.

 I will probably add more information about myself here but you get the big picture, probably.